chicio/chicio.github.io/src/posts/2024-12-31-carousel-parallax-circular-loop-react-native-expo.md

 authors: [fabrizio_duroni]
 ---

-*Let's see how it is possible to create a circular carousel with parallax effect in React Native.*
+*Let's see how it is possible to create a circular carousel with parallax effect in React Native by leveraging the power of React Native Reanimated.*

 ---